NetFabric/NetFabric.Hyperlinq.Analyzer/docs/reference/HLQ007_NonDisposableEnumerator.md

 Notice the use of  `try` and `finally` so that the enumerator is disposed either an exception is thrown or not.
 Unfortunately this makes the `foreach` loop not inlinable, denying possible performance improvements.

-In this case, the `Dispose()` method is added because it's part of the `IEnumerator<T>` contract but it's left empty as there's no resource to be disposed.
+The `Dispose()` method is tipically implemented because it's part of the `IEnumerator<T>` contract but often is left empty.

-`foreach` uses the type returned by the public `GetEnumerator()` method but this one doesn't have to implement `IEnumerator<T>`.
+`foreach` uses the type returned by the public `GetEnumerator()` method but this type doesn't have to implement `IEnumerator<T>`.

 ## How to fix violations

 When the `Dispose()` method is not mandatory, simply remove it.

-If mandatory, implement one more enumerator type with no `Dispose()`method and return it from the public  `GetEnumerator()` method.
-Return the disposable enumerator from other overloads.
+If mandatory, because of a interface, implement one more enumerator type that doesn't have a `Dispose()` method and return it from the public  `GetEnumerator()` method.
+Return the disposable enumerator from other overloads implemented explicitly.

 ## When to suppress warnings